Groupe Lucien Barrière: Lucien Barrière

 In 1951, Lucien Barrière, François André's nephew, joined the group.

 In 1957 Lucien Barrière was appointed to the Board of several of the group's entities and became his uncle's sole legal heir in 1961.
-He undertook a project to modernise and develop the group by buying new establishments in Trouville, Dinard, St-Malo, Royan and Enghien-les-Bains.
+He undertook a project to modernise and develop the group by buying new establishments in Trouville-sur-Mer, Dinard, Saint-Malo, Royan and Enghien-les-Bains.

 For a time, the group's expansion came up against the licensing system, which firmly regulated the gambling sector.
 In 1981, the managers of the Palm Beach casino in Cannes, which belonged to the Barrière group, were implicated in a fraud case, accused of violating the legislation on gaming regulations due to improper roulette payments.
 The Barrière group believed that it was being blackmailed by the Socialist government to obtain a license.

 In 1980, SHCLB (Société Hôtelière de la Chaîne Lucien Barrière) was founded to cover the La Baule hotels and casinos.

 In 1987, Lucien Barrière participated in the arrival of slot machines in France.